-Note - The relevant values and constraints criteria do not apply where the development, the subject of the application, is associated and consistent with, and subsequent to a current Development permit for Reconfiguring a lot or Material change of use, where that approval, under this or a superseded planning scheme, has considered and addressed (e.g. through a development footprint plan or similar, or conditions of approval) the identified value or constraint under this planning scheme.
+Note - The relevant values and constraints criteria do not apply where the development is consistent with a current Development permit for Reconfiguring a lot or Material change of use or Operational work, where that approval has considered and addressed (e.g. through a development footprint plan (or similar in the case of Landslide hazard) or conditions of approval) the identified value or constraint under this planning scheme.

-Bushfire hazard areas (refer Overlay map - Bushfire hazard to determine if the following assessment criteria apply)
+Bushfire hazard (refer Overlay map - Bushfire hazard to determine if the following assessment criteria apply)

 Note - To demonstrate achievement of the performance outcomes, a bushfire management plan is prepared by a suitably qualified person.
-Guidance for the preparation of a bushfire management plan is provided in Planning scheme policy - Bushfire hazard areas.
+Guidance for the preparation of a bushfire management plan is provided in Planning scheme policy - Bushfire prone areas.